 I can design great looking covers all day long but if I’m the only one who has input, they would all be a reflection of me and what I like.
 The reason my portfolio is so diverse is that I develop a relationship with each of my clients.
 I talk with them, get to know them, and they get to know me.
 My personality gets put on the back burner for each book cover, but my design standard gets placed forefront.

 I am not a “Here’s 4 covers for you to choose from” designer.
-This is a popular “throw it at the wall and see which one sticks” method among designers who want no interaction with their client.
 I take a very different approach.

 A professional designer works best when there is a balance.
 It’s my job to bring the balance to the project.

 I spend half of my time consulting, advising, and educating the client and the other half on the actual design.
 And I don’t mind it one bit.
 I love it actually.
 I have a rule in my business and that is when you work with me, you are in a no-apology zone.
 Now I’m not dumb enough to think this applies to me, but I really want my clients to embrace that.
 There is a lot to learn, and not knowing something shouldn’t be cause for apology.
 That’s why my clients select me to join their team.
 I bring more than just a good design to the table.

 So how is balance achieved when working with a designer?
 My clients choose me because they trust my judgment and like my style.
 If you look at my portfolio and don’t feel a connection to my work, please do not hire me.
 With that being said, that doesn’t mean that I want or should have 100% full responsibility of designing the cover.
 I need input so that my creative juices flow in the right direction.